Now that your project contains a configured virtual service, you can start and test it.

 Jump to ServiceV, select your virtual service in the Navigator panel and switch to the Transaction Log page of the virtual service editor.

 Each row on the page corresponds to a transaction, that is, to the request-response pair.

 To view contents of a request or response, simply select this request or response on the page.
 You will see the contents on the right (see the image above).

-After you send requests and see results, stop the virt.
-To do this, simply click Stop in the virt editor.
+After you send requests and see results, stop the virtual service.
+To do this, simply click Stop in the service editor.